Human Rights violations in Indian held Kashmir highlighted in Brussels

 Ramisha informed that Indian armed forces have admitted themselves that within few months to crush the uprisings they fired nearly 4,000 cartridges at demonstrators, who protested against police brutality, and even onlookers.
 It means 1.3m metal balls hurtling towards public gatherings predominantly made up of young unarmed people.
 They were shot on the face with pellets capable of piercing the eyes.
 She reminded that the body of an 11-year-old boy, was found on the outskirts of Srinagar, riddled with hundreds of pellets.

-Senior Representativeof students of Leuven University Wim Knaepen, in his speech, qouted the statement by the president of Students’ Union of Jawaherlal Nehru University Kanhaiya Kumar, in which he had stated “Kashmiri women are raped by Indian security personnel”.
+Senior Representative of students of Leuven University Wim Knaepen, in his speech, quoted the statement by the president of Students’ Union of Jawaherlal Nehru University Kanhaiya Kumar, in which he had stated “Kashmiri women are raped by Indian security personnel”.

 He said this was an evidence to brutalities being committed by the Indian security forces in the occupied Kashmir.
-He added People within India are now recognizing the human rights violations by the Indian Security Forces in the Occupied Kashmir.
-The atrocities have reached a level that the reports of grave human rights violations are coming out despite the fact that India is not letting in Independent Observers.
+He added that people within India were now recognizing the human rights violations by the Indian Security Forces in the Occupied Kashmir.
+The atrocities had reached a level that the reports of grave human rights violations were coming out despite the fact that India was not letting in Independent Observers.

-Adil Sardar and Shehbaz Ghani rendered songs depicting the misery and pain of people in the Indian Occupied Kashmir .
-In his concluding remarks Deputy Head of Mission Asif Hussain Memon said that despite commitments made by the early Indian leadership and numerous resolutions of the UN Security Council on Jammu & Kashmir, the Indian government has unleashed a reign of terror in Indian occupied Kashmir.
+Adil Sardar and Shehbaz Ghani rendered songs depicting the misery and pain of people in the Indian Occupied Kashmir.

+In his concluding remarks Deputy Head of Mission Asif Hussain Memon said despite commitments made by the early Indian leadership and numerous resolutions of the UN Security Council on Jammu & Kashmir, the Indian government had unleashed a reign of terror in Indian occupied Kashmir.